oss-review-toolkit/ort/docs/reporters/AsciiDocTemplateReporter.md

 * `backend`: The name of the AsciiDoc backend to use, like "html".
 Defaults to "pdf".
 As a special case, the "adoc" fake backend is used to indicate that no backend should be used but the AsciiDoc files should be kept.
 * `pdf.theme.file`: A path to an AsciiDoc PDF theme file.
 Only used with the "pdf" backend.
+* `pdf.fonts.dir`: A path to a directory containing custom fonts.
+Only used with the "pdf" backend.

 ## Command Line